zubinchopra/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

     `"ExtensionTypingsFiles": "../Extension/Output/typings/**/*.d.ts",`

-NOTE: if your official build environment uses different paths then your dev environment you can override them either by using command line arguments or environmental variables.
+**NOTE**: if your official build environment uses different paths then your dev environment you can override them either by using command line arguments or environmental variables.
 The msportalfx-ut gulpfile will search in the following order command line argument > environmental variable > ./msportalfx-ut.config.json file.
 An example of overriding an item for an official build via a command line argument `gulp --UTNodeModuleResolutionPath ./some/other/location`

 ## Add a test